MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Prepare-your-Source-Server-for-Windows-Server-2012-Essentials-migration5.md

  When you plan to migrate your LOB applications, consult with the LOB application providers to determine the appropriate method for migrating each application.
 You also must locate the media that is used to install the LOB applications on the Destination Server.

 > [!NOTE]
->  If you used the Windows Small Business Server 2011 Standard SDK to develop a customized system health or alert add-In, and you want to continue to use the add-in with --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials, you must also update the add-in and deploy it on the Destination Server.
+>  If you used the Windows Small Business Server 2011 Standard SDK to develop a customized system health or alert add-In, and you want to continue to use the add-in with  Windows Server 2012 Essentials, you must also update the add-in and deploy it on the Destination Server.

  You can fill in the following table as you collect LOB application information.
 A good place to start collecting information is to open Windows Control Panel, click **Add/Remove Programs** and look in the **Program Files (x86)** and the **Program Files** folders.